 The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the amounts reported in the condensed consolidated financial statements and accompanying notes.
 Actual results could differ materially from those estimates.

-There have been no material changes to our significant accounting policies for the three months ended March 31, 2014.
-During the quarter we prospectively modified the expected term calculation used in accounting for stock-based compensation expense and the estimated useful lives of building improvements and furniture and fixtures.
+There have been no material changes to our significant accounting policies as of and for the three months ended March 31, 2015.